 With one, two and three bedroom options, there’s an Azure Beachside Apartment that’s perfect for you.

 Azure Beachside Apartments puts you right in the heart of Rockingham, with the ocean at your feet.
-Standing tall on Empress Corner, the apartments have views over the crystal clear sea and the beautifully manicured park.
+Standing tall on Flinders Lane, the apartments have views over the crystal clear sea and the beautifully manicured park.